dvargo22/dvargo22.github.io/_posts/2025-22-01-Handshake: UI Edits to an Onboarding Flow.md

 Each user views one side of the app.
 The app assumes they already know each other and have agreed to work together.

-## Client Onboarding Flow
+### Client Onboarding Flow

 After the user has created a Handshake account, they are prompted to start their first "project," a shared workspace where clients can track and pay their freelancers.
 To create the project, the client is required to provide critical details about the project in a flow called **project onboarding**.
+This case study explains how I wrote copy for this particular flow.

 ## The Problems

 The client-facing project onboarding flow had three overarching problems:

 1. The UI lacked helpful labels, hint text, and microcopy to guide and reassure the user.
-2. The voice and terminology were impersonal and inconsistent, namely because they did not adhere to any brand voice guidelines.
+2. The voice and terminology were impersonal and inconsistent, in part due to a lack of brand voice guidelines.
 Users had no trust in or affinity for the product.
 3. Critical design affordances were missing or poorly chosen for the context.
 For example, checkboxes communicate to users that multiple options can be selected.
-However, in the context of payment setup, a user should only be allowed to set up one default payment method.
+However, in the context of a *default* payment setup, a user should only be allowed to select one payment method.

 ## Objective